 |Native Trees (prune as described)||Trellised Watermelons (+ other robust vines)|

 |Oat Grass (in grazing boxes)||Marigold|

 Over the years (nearly a decade of chicken keeping, now!)
 I’ve experimented with various methods of keeping my coop, run, and the surrounding area landscaped and green.
+Good chicken-coop landscaping includes a balance of well-chosen vegetation with foliage-friendly coop management practices.
 In this article, I’m sharing 5 of the planting methods that work best to keep my chicken coop and run clean, cool, and cheerfully green:

 How to Landscape Coops to Keep Plants in a Chicken Run Alive:

 Starting around 2011, I created slightly elevated platforms using scrap lumber and wire mesh that allow the chickens to nibble green grass while preventing root damage.
 These boxes give young grass the protection it needs to grow thick even in a crowded chicken run, while providing forage and entertainment for enclosed chickens.

 Chickens occupied with grazing boxes are less likely to peck at other chickens or develop other problem behaviors.